 Maine Construction Group is contacted via website, email or phone by the client.
 Once the inquiry is made, they will set up an initial consultation with the client.
 This consultation will be setup within a week from when the client contacted Maine Construction Group.

-Maine Construction Group will meet with the customer on their scheduled date at the main office location in Hermon, ME.
+Maine Construction Group will meet with the customer on their scheduled date at the main office location in Holden, ME.
 They will listen to all of the clients thoughts and ideas, while developing a plan together.
 This meeting can last 1-2 hours.